lineadicomando/ansvil/README.md

 ### Automatic initialization

-If the `entrypoint.d/root/` or `entrypoint.d/user/` directories are missing, ANSVIL will copy a default template from `/template/entrypoint.d/`.
+If the `entrypoint.d/root/` or `entrypoint.d/user/` directories are missing, Ansvil will copy a default template from `/template/entrypoint.d/`.
 This is customizable and can be mounted at `/data`.

 ### Example: user/init hook